-The fishing fleet is composed by 43 vessels divided into offshore fisheries (34 vessels by 25-31 m size class) and coastal fisheries (nine vessels by 15-25 m size class).
-The small vessel fleet targets sprat and herring while the demersal trawl fleet (<27 m), targets cod and flounder.
+The fishing fleet is composed 53 vessels divided into offshore fisheries (44 vessels by 25-31 m size class) and coastal fisheries (nine vessels by 15-25 m size class).
+In subdivision 26 the small vessel fleet MRTK targets sprat and herring while the demersal trawl fleet (<27 m), targets cod and flounder.
 The gillnet fleet targets cod with flounder as bycatch.
-A poundnet fishery targeting herring occurs in the Vistula Lagoon and in the eastern part of the Gulf of Finland (Subdivision 32).
-Recreational fisheries targeting cod, flounder, turbot, and salmon occur on all Russian coasts.
+A poundnet fishery targeting herring occurs in the Vistula Lagoon.
+In the eastern part of the Gulf of Finland fisheries targeting cod, flounder, turbot, and salmon occur around the entire Russian coastline.